Zaldaas/College-Database-Website/README.md

 ### Backend Setup (Laravel)
 1. Open your terminal and navigate to the college-database-laravel.

-3. Run the following command to install PHP dependencies:
+2. Run the following command to install PHP dependencies:
    ```bash
    composer install
    ```

-4. Copy the `.env.example` file to `.env`:
+3. Copy the `.env.example` file to `.env`:

-   - On Windows:
+4. Generate an application key by running:
    ```bash
-     copy .env.example .env
-     ```

-6. Generate an application key by running:
-   ```bash
    php artisan key:generate
    ```

-7. Ensure your database connection in the `.env` file by updating `DB_HOST`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` as per your MySQL configuration.
+5. Ensure your database connection in the `.env` file by updating `DB_HOST`, `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` as per your MySQL configuration.

-8. Run database migrations to set up the schema with:
+6. Run database migrations to set up the schema with:
    ```bash
    php artisan migrate
    ```

-9. Start the Laravel development server with:
+7. Start the Laravel development server with:
    ```bash
    php artisan serve
    ```